 - Arrive at the studio early

 It is etiquette to arrive at least five minutes before your class starts.
-Unroll your mat, sit one it, and wait for your teacher to arrive.
-Arriving late will disrupt the class, so many yoga studios have a rule that denied access to latecomers.
+Unroll your mat, sit on it, and wait for your teacher to arrive.
+Arriving late will disrupt the class, so many yoga studios deny access to latecomers.